JasperBoom/galaxy-tools-naturalis-internship/README.md

 All columns in a OTU table should have a header starting with "#".

 ### Accepted taxonomic name
-Use a python script to utilize either the Global Names api or the TNRS api to collect accepted taxonomic names.
+Use a python script to utilize either the Global Names API or the TNRS api to collect accepted taxonomic names.
-The AcceptedTaxonomicName tool will utilize either the Global Names api or the Taxonomic Name Resolution Service api to collect accepted taxonomic names based on BLAST identifications.
+The AcceptedTaxonomicName tool will utilize either the Global Names API or the Taxonomic Name Resolution Service API to collect accepted taxonomic names based on BLAST identifications.

 Global Names is for every kingdom.
 TNRS is for plants only.